 Resistance Is Not Futile — Measuring Paint Booth Filter Performance

-GA-9706We recently received a great question from a reader through our Finishing Academy website.
-The reader asked:
+GA-9706We recently received a great question from a customer:

 “Is there a “magic number” on the manometer at which paint booth filters should be changed?”